Impostor Commit Rule

 PersistenceOnce merged, the attack persists in the repository

-Real-World Attack Scenario #
+Real-World Attack Scenario 1: Fork-Based Impostor Commit #

 # Attacker sends a "helpful" PR to improve security by pinning to SHA